yu-chen-yang-26/NoteFlow/README.md

 docker compose --env-file .compose.env down
 ## compose for the first time will take longer time
-## because it has to install all the dependencies
+## because it has to install all the dependencies.
 ## you can always use "docker logs <container name>" to see how it is going.
 ```